bowling233/TechStack/docs/软件/程序设计语言/C++.md

 `static` Members Can Be Used in Ways Ordinary Members Can’t.
 A `static` data member can have incomplete type.
 We can use a `static` member as a default argument.

 Similarly, `static` member **functions** are not bound to any object; they do not have a `this` pointer.
-As a result, static member functions may not be declared as `const`,and we maynot refer to `this` in the body of a static member.
+As a result, static member functions may not be declared as `const`, and we maynot refer to `this` in the body of a static member.

 !!! note "随手记点单词"